fricciardi/datetime2/docs/base_classes.rst

    If *timedelta* is negative, ``time2`` will be after ``time1``.

 (4)
-   The *timedelta* object created when subtracting two :class:`Time` instances will always represent a fractional part of a day, either positive or negative. ``time1`` and ``time2`` must have the same naivety; if they don't, a :exc:`ValueError` exception is raised.
+   The *timedelta* object created when subtracting two :class:`Time` instances will always represent a fractional part of a day, with the ``days`` attribute value greater than -0.5 and less or equal to 0.5.
+   ``time1`` and ``time2`` must have the same naivety; if they don't, a :exc:`ValueError` exception is raised.
 If they are aware, UTC offset of both instances will be taken into account to generate the result.
-Result will always be equal or greater to -0.5 and less than 0.5.

 (5)
    All other comparison operators (``<=``, ``>``, ``>=``, ``==`` and ``!=``)